Goullies/Module_11_Challenge/README.md

 - Produced a sales forecast for the finance group.
 Give them a number for the expected total sales in the next quarter.
 Include the best- and worst-case scenarios to help them make better plans.

+#### A review of the df_mercado_sales dataframe
 ![Screenshot5_1](../Screenshots/Screenshot5_1.png)

+#### HvPlot of daily sales figures
 ![Screenshot5_2](../Screenshots/Screenshot5_2.png)

+#### Plot_componets results to analyse seasonal patterns in revenue
 ![Screenshot5_3](../Screenshots/Screenshot5_3.png)

+#### Predictions of the Mercado sales
 ![Screenshot5_4](../Screenshots/Screenshot5_4.png)

 Question: For example, what are the peak revenue days?
 (Mondays?
 Fridays?
 Something else?)

 Answer: From the weekly chart it is clear that the peak revenue day is Wednesday.

+#### A sample of the results of the forecast quarter Dataframe for the period 1 July 2020 to 30 September 2020
 ![Screenshot5_5](../Screenshots/Screenshot5_5.png)

+#### A hvPlot of the summed values in the forecast_quarter dataframe
 ![Screenshot5_6](../Screenshots/Screenshot5_6.png)

 Based on the forecast information generated above, the best and worst case scenarios, to better help the finance team plan.

 Answer: From the above plot, we can see a gradual increase in sales is predicted most likely achieving $23.462 Million in sales revenue.
+That said, the worst case is $21.433 Million and the best case would be $25.34 Million.